 - Buy some fruit trees.
 I realize that there are some who do not have enough backyard space for a fruit orchard, but if you get the right type of fruit tree, you won’t need a lot of space.
 Self-fertile dwarf variety fruit trees can easily become prolific producers of fresh fruit and can also lure wild game for hunting into your neck of the woods.
 Also, if you have a sunny area of the home, consider adding some fruit trees that can be grown indoors.
 Because I live in a more northern climate, I have two pomegranate trees that I keep indoors and will hand-pollinate the blossoms myself.
 I also have a lemon and orange tree that are in containers that can easily be brought indoors if need be.
 Look around locally to find quality dwarf variety fruit trees that are self-fertile and you can train them to be small but abundant.

 Anyone Can Do It

-While I live on acreage, the amount of land I use for these sustainable pursuits are very small.
-Moreover, I found the steps listed above to be the most rewarding and cost efficient ways to get started.
+While I live on acreage, the amount of land I use for these sustainable pursuits is very small.
+Moreover, I found the steps listed above to be the most rewarding and cost-efficient ways to get started.
 Once your endeavors take off, consider how much additional food you will have.
 This could be great additional income sources or bartering tools that could be used.